theQRL/api.theqrl.org/source/index.html.md

 ## Important information

-> QRL uses XMSS in a merkletree to extend the available OTS keys.
-You need to be cognisant that you dont run out of available keys in a wallet.
+> QRL uses XMSS to extend the available OTS keys.
+You need to be cognizant that you don't run out of available keys in a wallet.

 <aside class="warning">
 Warning!
 If you use all OTS keys the remaining funds will be locked.
 Please see the documentation at <a href="https://docs.theqrl.org/developers/ots/">
 </aside>

+YOu are able to generate a slaves file that is basically an extension of the main wallet, authorized to make transactions for the main wallet address.
+See the docs for more information [docs.theqrl.org](https://docs.theqrl.org/wallet/slaves.json/)

 # QRL Protocol